Vigneshg98/Zoom/README.md

-# Zoom Automation
+# Zoom Meetings Automation
-A python script that automatically joins a zoom meeting based on your timetable.
+A python script that automatically joins a zoom meeting based on your schedule.

 ## What does it do?
 It performs the following processes: